LAST7/LastBlog/source/_posts/nju-pa-3.md

 ## Compound Literal Issue

-- When I was implementing some SDL apis, I encounterred yet another subtle coding issue: defining and retreating the pointer of a compound literal struct object.
+- When I was implementing some SDL apis, I encountered yet another subtle issue: defining and retreating the pointer of a compound literal struct object.

 - Here's the initial code: